 Soaking used pads in cold water prior to washing ensures pads remain stain free.
-They might change color after use, but that’s normal.
+They might change colour after use, but that’s normal.

 Do they smell?

 The smell of menstrual blood is very mild and not bad.
-The smell also varies based on your exercise you get and the food you eat.
+The smell also varies based on the exercise you do and the food you eat.
 Disposable pads smell as the blood reacts with the toxic chemicals that go into making them.
 While using cloth pads or menstrual cups, the smell is only that of menstrual blood.